Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-26-lavender-lemon-posset.md

 #### Abstract

 A recipe inspired by the floral, zesty flavors of spring.
-A brulee'd sugar surface is my take on this trendy dessert.
+A brulee'd sugar surface is my take on this trendy no-bake dessert.

 Heavily inspired by [Kate's](https://cookieandkate.com/lemon-posset-recipe/) recipe.